corytodd/interop-example/README.md

 For simplicity, the MathFunc dll is taken from the [official Microsoft dll walkthrough](https://msdn.microsoft.com/en-us/library/ms235636.aspx).

 The CLR wrapper and C# code was developed by me to learn and share how to achieve interoperation between native libraries and C# .NET without the use of P/invoke.

+### Important Note:

+The C# executable requires the MathFuncDll to be in working directory.
+A post-build event was added to automatically copy the dll into the output directory to avoid the FileNotFound issue.